Lexicon

 • Provides help and care to the person requesting it on a frequent basis.

 Informal care is not a profession; it is not organised by a company and is also not voluntary work.
-Informal care is generally something that happens to people.
+Informal care is generally something that happens to people and is not always a choice.
 The informal carer often does not know when or where the care will end either.
 It is difficult to predict.
 This means it is not always easy to combine informal care with work, and flexibility from you as the employer can be a welcome support.

 This concerns the same ‘collection’ of leave days – the concepts are synonymous with one another.